Decoupled heat and charge rectification as a many-body effect in quantum wires: Rectification efficiency

+where $A$ and $B$ are of the same order.
+Therefore $r$ is tuneable through $\alpha$ to any value.
+Although its initial value is arbitrary this provides the advantage by tuning through gates.
+In Sec.\ \ref{sec:noninteracting} we indeed highlighted the sensitivity of $\alpha$ to small changes of gating bias such that the nonuniversality of $r$ can be used to turn the system into an actively programmable heat diode.

 The efficiency of the heat transport is assessed by comparing $\dot{Q}_R^r$ to the total dissipated power $P = I V$ (Joule heating).
-Since $U$ is a perturbation the total current $I$ is proportional to $V$ and thus $\dot{Q}_R^r/P \sim |V|^{\gamma-3}$.
-For $1<\gamma<2$ the divergence at $V\to 0$ tells that heat rectification is most effective when dissipation is generally low.
+Since the total current $I \propto V$ we obtain $\dot{Q}_R^r/P \sim |V|^{\gamma-3}$.
+For $1<\gamma<2$ the divergence at $V\to 0$ indicates that heat rectification is most effective when dissipation is generally low.
 For $\gamma < 1$ there is a strong suppression at $V < V^*$ and the benefit of strong rectification near $V^*$ involves a larger dissipation.
-Examples are shown in the inset of Fig.\ \ref{fig:QV}.
-We should also notice that since temperature of the reservoirs does not appear in these considerations there is no counterpart of the thermoelectric figure of merit $ZT$.
-Instead $\dot{Q}_R^r/P$ directly addresses the efficiency.
+This behaviour is illustrated in the inset of Fig.\ \ref{fig:QV}.
+Notice that since the temperature of the reservoirs does not appear in these considerations there is no counterpart of the thermoelectric figure of merit $ZT$ and we use $\dot{Q}_R^r/P$ instead.

-\emph{Conclusions} --- We have shown that the many-body effects governing backscattering on spatially asymmetric potentials in quantum wires lead to a decoupling of heat and charge current rectification that is very sensitive to the interaction strength and quantum interference from backscattering.
-In particular for spin polarised electrons we predict a pronounced decoupling at interaction strengths $1/3<K<1/2$ which are not untypical for high quality quantum wires.
-This behaviour is nonuniversal but due to the sensitivity of the quantum interference should be manipulable through local gating.

-\emph{Acknowledgments} --- We thank P.\ Jacquod for a discussion that has strongly inspired this work, and we thank D.\ E.\ Feldman, P.\ Jacquod, J.\ B.\ Marston, and Z.\ Zhuang for helpful comments.
-C.S.\ acknowledges the support by the EPSRC under Grant No. EP/N509759/1.
-The work presented in this paper is theoretical.
-No data has been produced and supporting research data is not required.